New gas discovery for Energean off Israel

 Hydrocarbon exploration and production company Energean has made a commercial gas discovery in Block 12 offshore Israel, bolstering its beliefs in the potential of the newly defined Olympus Area.

 Back in June 2021, Energean contracted a rig from Stena Drilling for its 2022 – 2023 growth drilling programme offshore Israel.
 The firm also booked Halliburton in September 2021 under an integrated services contract to execute the well drilling and completions.

-The beginning of this drilling campaign, targeting the derisking of unrisked prospective recoverable resources of over 1 billion barrels of oil equivalent (boe), was scheduled for March 2022.
+The beginning of the drilling campaign, targeting the derisking of unrisked prospective recoverable resources of over 1 billion barrels of oil equivalent (boe), was scheduled for March 2022.

-In an update on Monday, Energean revealed that a commercial gas discovery has been made within the Athena exploration well in Block 12, in the A, B and C sands, explaining that the preliminary analysis of the Athena discovery indicates that it contains recoverable gas volumes of 8 bcm (283 bcf/51 mmboe) on a standalone basis.
+In an update on Monday, Energean revealed that a commercial gas discovery was made within the Athena exploration well in Block 12, in the A, B and C sands.
+The preliminary analysis of the Athena discovery indicates that it contains recoverable gas volumes of 8 bcm (283 bcf/51 mmboe) on a standalone basis.

 Mathios Rigas, Chief Executive of Energean, commented: “We are delighted to announce this new gas discovery at Athena and the potential of the wider Olympus Area.
 We are considering a range of strategic commercialisation options both for a standalone and wider Olympus Area development, including domestic and multiple export routes.”